Collinux/gohue/README.md

 - [ ] Delete rule

 ## API Documentation
-For official Philips Hue documentation check out the [Philips Hue website](http://www.developers.meethue.com/philips-hue-api)
+This repository is featured on the Philips Hue® developer site and was not developed by "Philips Lighting Holding B.V"... for official Hue® documentation check out the [Philips Hue® website](http://www.developers.meethue.com/philips-hue-api).
+This codebase comes with no guaranetees.
+Use at your own risk.

 ## License
+GoHue - Third party golang library for Philips Hue® gateway interface.
 Copyright (C) 2016 Collin Guarino (Collinux)
 GPL version 2 or higher http://www.gnu.org/licenses/gpl.html
 GoHue project maintained by Collin Guarino, collin.guarino@gmail.com